-In December 2018, Autodesk entered into a credit agreement by and among Autodesk, the lenders from time to time party thereto and Citibank, N.A., as agent, which provides for an unsecured revolving loan facility in the aggregate principal amount of \$650.0 million with an option, subject to customary conditions, to request an increase in the amount of the credit facility by up to an additional \$350.0 million, and is available for working capital or other business needs.
+In December 2018, Autodesk entered into a credit agreement by and among Autodesk, the lenders from time to time party thereto, and Citibank, N.A., as agent, which provides for an unsecured revolving loan facility in the aggregate principal amount of \$650.0 million with an option, subject to customary conditions, to request an increase in the amount of the credit facility by up to an additional \$350.0 million, and is available for working capital or other business needs.
 The credit agreement contains customary covenants that could, among other things, restrict the imposition of liens on Autodesk's assets, and restrict Autodesk's ability to incur additional indebtedness or make dispositions of assets if Autodesk fails to maintain compliance with the financial covenants.
-The credit agreement financial covenants consist of (1) a minimum interest coverage ratio of 2.50:1.0 starting with the fiscal quarter ending January 31, 2019, and increasing to 3.00:1.0 starting with the fiscal quarter ending January 31, 2019, and dropping to 3.00:1.0 in the fiscal quarter ending January 31, 2020.
-At July 31, 2020, Autodesk was in compliance with the credit agreement covenants.
+The credit agreement financial covenants consist of (1) a minimum interest coverage ratio of 3.00:1.0 and (2) a maximum leverage ratio of 3.00:1.0.
+At July 31, 2021, Autodesk was in compliance with the credit agreement covenants.
 Revolving loans under the credit agreement bear interest, at Autodesk's option, at either (i) a floating rate per annum equal to the base rate plus a margin of between 0.000% and 0.500%, depending on Autodesk's Public Debt Rating (as defined in the credit agreement) or (ii) a per annum rate equal to the rate at which dollar deposits are offered in the London interbank market, plus a margin of between 0.900% and 1.500%, depending on Autodesk's Public Debt Rating.
 The maturity date on the credit agreement is December 2023.
-At July 31, 2020, Autodesk had no outstanding borrowings under the credit agreement.
+At July 31, 2021, Autodesk had no outstanding borrowings under the credit agreement.